sourcefrog/conserve/doc/format.md

  - the time the band started and ended
  - the hash of all of the block footers

-Blocks are stored within their band directory.
-Blocks are named starting with a `d`, and then the decimal block index, starting at 0, padded to six digits.
+Blocks are stored within their band directory, and numbered starting at 0 within each band.

-For each block there is a data file, ending in `.d` and an index ending in `.i`.
+For each block there is an index file and and a data file.
+The index file starts with `a` and the data file starts with `d`, followed by the decimal block number padded to six digits.

-The files are typically compressed and in that case they will also have eg a `.gz` or `.bz2` suffix.
+The contents of both the index and data files are gzip-compressed.

 So, for example:

     my-archive/
       b0000/
-        d000000.d.gz
+        a000000
-        d000000.i.gz
+        d000000

 Versions